ryanczm/Analytic-Musings/notes/fa/fa.md

     * Example - Injuries can be a blessing in disguise as the replacements are better than the injured starter!
 E.g Eze vs Odegaard, we know Eze is superior but Odegaard starts over him.
     * Feature - Player ratings could be used to quantify quality.
 If the injured starters have worse ratings than the replacements.. maybe injury becomes a boost.
     * Problem - Maybe starting XI is a better proxy?
-* **Manager H2H/Bounce/Alpha feature**
+* **Manager Feature**
-    * Key Idea - Some kind of H2H manager score based on past fixtures over a long period with the same team.
+    * H2H - Some kind of H2H manager score based on past fixtures over a long period with the same team.
 Hypothesis being certain managers just tactically have each others number.
-    * Key Idea - New manager bounce, another trope in football.
+    * New manager bounce - Another trope in football.
 Can this add a boost to certain matches with a new manager bounce?
-Problem is the skill of the manager plays a role.
-For example, Carrick in 25/26.
-Utd in downfall until he came in Jan, now they are top 4 race.
+But this is confounded to manager skill
-    * Key Idea - Does the idea of managerial alpha (aka a midseason switch) and suddenly the manager does well be modelled?
+    * Managerial alpha - We know some managers are good.
+For example, Carrick in 25/26 took United to top 4.
+How do we account for managerial alpha if we have a manager with no track record?
     * Feature - This would be isolated to bigger games, and also managers who have a track record of H2H with the same team.
     * Example - We know for example Pep has Arteta's number at the Etihad.
 How does this relate to the home and away feature?
 * **Fatigue/Congestion/Rotation feature (minutes dispersion)**